What if we saw

 Historically, many of these initiations have been either lost, forgotten or stigmatized

-for the last several hundred years in the post-colonial world.
+for the last several hundred (or thousand) years.

-In the United States, as a fusion of variously uprooted peoples with fractured cultural identities,
+In the US, as a fusion of variously uprooted peoples with fractured cultural identities,

 the majority of us lack a language with which to recognize or honor initiation.

-The Rites of Passage living museum installation-performances and other iterations in print + film, are intended to act as catalysts for introspection, transformation and connection
+The Rites of Passage living museum installation-performances, and other iterations in print, film & online are intended to act as catalysts for introspection, transformation and connection

-and honor the myriad cycles and transitions in our lives.
+and to inspire us to create new ways to honor the myriad cycles and transitions in their lives.

-Ultimately Rites of Passage hopes to expand our potential to embrace the full spectrum
+Ultimately Rites of Passage seeks to expand the human potential to embrace the full spectrum

 of our lived experience.